rnestler/rnestler.github.io-source/content/articles/2017/2017-05-01_rustfest_visiting_hacklab_kiev.rst

 :summary: Attending RustFest and visiting the Hacklab Kyiv

-I originally planed to fly to Kiev on Friday to visit `Hacklab Kyiv`_ and attend the RustFest workshops the next day.
-But as you may heard about, I missed my flight due to my silliness.
+I originally planed to fly to Kiev on Friday to visit `Hacklab Kyiv`_ and attend the `RustFest`_ workshops the next day.
+But as `you may heard about`_, I missed my flight due to my silliness.
 So I was busy for most of Friday riding trains, trying to learn a bit of Ukrainian [#]_, discuss the validity of my ticket with the train crew, buying additional tickets and so on.

 The train ride was quite an adventure and I even got to ride the famous "platzkart" class night train.